Do athletes make better doctors?

-BRIEF-Kadimastem says yearly budget approved by Innovation Authority in total amount of NIS 12 m

-* Kadimastem Ltd - yearly budget approved by innovation authority in total amount of NIS 12 m

-NEW YORK Aug 21 (Reuters Health) - It may not be the first quality that most m edical r esidency p rograms evaluate in their applicants, but a new study suggests past success in team sports could be the best indicator of how well a doctor-in-training will do as a resident.
+NEW YORK (Reuters Health) - It may not be the first quality that most medical residency programs evaluate in their applicants, but a new study suggests past success in team sports could be the best indicator of how well a doctor-in-training will do as a resident.

 When residency programs evaluate medical school applicants for a few coveted spots, they typically consider grades, standardized test scores, recommendations and interviews.